Hackathon: Porting and Optimization for Hunter

 To participate in the Hackathon, you should already have an account on Hawk/Hunter.

-• Running AI codes necessitates information about:
+• Running AI codes also necessitates information about:

 • The user's AI software stack.